A brand new school opens freshly painted doors to welcome its first students to their first classes.

 "Well, not exactly the same book, because we each have our own copy.
 But yes it appears to be the same book that Nihlo and Faithie are reading.
 Its proper title is Silas Marner: the weaver of Ravelhoe, and the author's name was Mary Ann Evans, but she published under the name George Eliot."

 The teacher is impressed.
-The other two boys fire poison darts from their eyes at this smart-arse.
+The other two boys are not.

 "And your name?"

 "And all three of you are from the one family?" she asks.